devtks/devtks.github.io/_posts/2019-08-09-GitFlowzureDevops.md

 ## Pull Request Approval and Code Review

-As a reviewer you will have all you need to see what was done for that feature.
+As a reviewer, you will have all you need to see what was done for that feature.

 Azure devops provide a nice and easy way to review and give feedback on your peers' code.